Esther's Family History Scrapbook

 as long as someone remembers them.”

-~~African Proverb
+—African Proverb

-The story is the reason this website is called a "scrapbook," not a database.
-Things like names and dates are important to us, but we attempt to go beyond those for the drama and the emotions of the story, and that occasionally includes conjectures.
-Here is the story of our ancestors as best we can tell it.
+The story is the reason this website is called a “scrapbook,” not a database.
+Things like names and dates are essential, and they are important to us, of course, but we attempt to go beyond those for the drama and the emotions of the story.
+That occasionally includes conjectures.

 Porter Family c.
 1906